Andreas-Bio/ACVPMBD/README.md

 ## Folder and File Structure Overview

 This section describes the purpose and contents of each processing step folder and its key output files.
+Not all of the temporary files will be retained, some are automatically deleted/overwritten during the script runtime.

 ### Step 0–3: Data Download and ITS Extraction
 - **temp/**: Temporary files used during download and ITS extraction.
 Contains intermediate FASTA and XML files.